IowaDave/Bingo-MakerPort-MicroBlocks/README.md

 What is "concurrency?"
 It's explained [at this link about Tasks in the Wiki](https://wiki.microblocks.fun/en/virtual_machine#tasks).

 ### When NextBall Received
-Here is the main job of the script.
+Here is the main job of the program.
 It responds to touchpoint #1.

 ![Picture of when-nextball script](./images/when-nextball-received.png)